dalameh/Hybrid-Cloud-Analytics-Engine/README.md

 Gold is the analytics-serving layer, modelled as a **star schema** with clear separation of fact and dimension tables:

-All changed in silver are propogated downstream to gold, and transformed to the star schema for analytics
+All changed in Silver are **propogated downstream** to gold, and transformed to the star schema for analytics.

 **Fact Tables** — transactional measures at event grain: